-An award-winning researcher and teacher in organizational behavior and leadership, Dr. Hofmann is academic director of the Leadership Initiative and chair of the organizational behavior area at UNC Kenan-Flagler.
-He is the former associate dean of the MBA Program
+An award-winning researcher and teacher in organizational behavior and leadership, Dr. Hofmann is academic director of the Leadership Initiative.
+He is the former area chair of organizational behavior and associate dean of the MBA Program.

 His research played a key role in the organizational changes instituted at NASA after the Columbia accident through an organizational and safety culture assessment instrument he developed in partnership with Behavioral Science Technologies, Inc. He received a Fulbright grant to study errors and safety issues in organizations with a colleague in Germany and a Robert Wood Johnson Foundation grant to investigate error management and organizational learning on nursing units.

 The real-world relevance of his research was recognized by the American Psychological Association (APA) Decade of Behavior Research award.
 The APA honored the practical application of his research investigating leadership issues in high-risk industries, and he presented his findings at a Congressional briefing.
 Dr. Hofmann also received the Yoder-Heneman Research award from the Society of Human Resource Management.